-More than half of the web traffic to your website comes from tablets and mobile phones, so please don’t ignore the importance of optimizing your website to welcome web traffic from mobile devices.
+More than half of the web traffic comes from tablets and mobile phones, so please don’t ignore the importance of optimizing your website to welcome web traffic from mobile devices.

 The balance has now officially tipped.
 Much more than half of the world’s web traffic now comes from mobile devices rather than PCs or desktop computers.
-In fact the majority of web traffic is now from mobile devices with 3 billion people using smartphones compared to 1.3 billion who own computers.
+The majority of web traffic is now from mobile devices with 3 billion people using smartphones compared to 1.3 billion who own computers.

-This shift was inevitable given recent trends, which has seen mobile web traffic on the rise since about 2012.
+This shift was inevitable, given recent trends, which have seen mobile web traffic on the rise since about 2012.
 Here are the latest figures on the worldwide increase in mobile web traffic.